SirPepe/html-import/readme.md

 * Nest imports to your heart's content
 * Reactive imports - updating the `src` or `selector` attributes replaces already imported content with new content as specified by the attributes
 * Filter imported elements by selector (`<html-import src="a.html" selector=".foo"></html-import>`)
-* Non-blocking scripts in imported HTML files work (blocking scripts will be executed asynchronously, and thus may cause unintended effects)
+* Non-blocking scripts in imported HTML files work as expected.
+Blocking scripts will be executed asynchronously, and thus may cause unintended effects.

 ## Why?